sensemore/code.sensemore.io/docs/senseway_system_integration.md

 client.crt `openssl x509 -req -in client.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out client.crt -days 360`

-Now, MQTT clients (Senseway) can establish a secure connection to the mqtt server using `ca.crt`,` client.crt` and `client.key`.
+Now, MQTT clients (Senseway) can establish a secure connection to the mqtt server using `ca.crt`,`client.crt` and `client.key`.

-## Tips
+### <span style="color: rgb(240,95,34)">Tips</span>

 - If you are using mosquitto as a broker, you can view detailed logs by launching the application in verbose mode to solve potential problems.

 - Configuration page or open the laptop to the desktop computer offers a more robust link.

 - If you can manage the Wifi network, defining a static ip for the senseway can prevent DHCP-related problems that may occur in the future.
 (Weak modems, device networking problems).

 - Storing measurement signal data in any database may cause various difficulties due to the data shape, it will be convenient to save directly in the file system.

 - You should check beforehand that your wifi network is healthy and that you have access to mqtt servers.